mietek/halcyon/README.md

 Usage
 -----

-Halcyon is a system for deploying [Haskell](http://haskell.org/) applications rapidly and reliably.
+Halcyon is a system for fast and reliable deployment of [Haskell](http://haskell.org/) applications.

 To get started with Halcyon, see the [examples](http://halcyon.sh/), and continue with the [user’s guide](http://halcyon.sh/guide/).